thisguytrades/thisguytrades.com/data/my-stock-trading-strategy/content.md

 When you have a stock trading plan in place, you're less effected by the emotions that you'll feel when the stock market goes up and down.

 And it will go up and down.
 Unpredictably.
+Irrationally.

 Here are the things that you need to decide on before you start buying shares:
 1. When do want to sell: the best case and the worst case.